nexient-llc/tf-module-skeleton/README.md

   - Should have default values and be instantiable with minimal to no inputs
   - We can think of these default values as the "default example"
 - A `Makefile` provides tasks for terraform module development
-  - It will clone and cache `caf-components-tf-module` and `caf-components-platform` git repositories when a `make configure` is ran
+  - It will clone and cache `lcaf-component-tf-module` and `lcaf-component-platform` git repositories when a `make configure` is ran
   - For clearing cached components, it provides a `make clean` command
-  - Linter config and all other tasks are defined in `caf-components-tf-module`
+  - Linter config and all other tasks are defined in `lcaf-component-tf-module`
 - An `examples` folder contains example uses of the default and nested modules
   - There should be at least one example for each nested module
 - A `tests` folder contains Go functional tests